puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 ### Create a node group

-Now that you have access to the PE console, we'll walk you through the steps needed to classify the "learning.puppetlabs.vm" node (i.e. the Learning VM) with the `lvmguide` class.
+Now that you have access to the PE console, we'll walk you through the steps to classify the "learning.puppetlabs.vm" node (i.e. the Learning VM) with the `graphite` class.

-First, you'll create a **Learning VM** node group.
+First, create a **Learning VM** node group.
 Node groups allow you to segment all the nodes in your infrastructure into separately configurable groups based on information collected by the `facter` tool.